 In our current stage of life, my mornings typically start with my toddler waking me up by climbing into bed.
 I will take advantage of the cuddles for as long as I can.
 I know it won’t be forever that he snuggles in for a good 15 to 20 minutes time.

 Being able to start the mornings before the little ones wake up has its benefits.
-But it just doesn’t work for us at this stage of life, and that’s okay.
+But it just doesn’t work for us in this stage of life, and that’s okay.
 Read a bit of “me time” here to understand how you can take advantage of some quality time for yourself in the morning before the little ones wake up time.

 A friend of mine has used morning meditation recordings to help her wake up to a slow start.
 I have heard and attempted meditation recordings before but these are specifically designed to help your brain wake up gently.